TheFrozenThr0ne/GamersCentral.de-AW-Invade-Annex/README.md

-# GamersCentral.de-AW-Invade-Annex
+# GamersCentral.de-AW-Invade-Annex ALTIS

-A Custimized Version of Mission AW Invade &amp; Annex from http://GamersCentral.de - MaDmaX
+A Custimized Version of Mission Ahoy World Invade &amp; Annex edited by http://GamersCentral.de

 # # # CREDITS # # #

 Main Creator of this Mission is Ahoy World.

 The leader of all those Changes is MaDmaX.
 Please Respect he's work, great Ideas and improvements.
-If you like to use a Idea made by him, please ask him first for permission.
-If you dont like to ask then you have to add Credits Information about him and he's Community Website to it.
+If you like to use a Script, made by him, for your Mission then, please ask him first for permission.
+If you dont like to ask then you have to add Credits Information about its Project.